Shamurikan/Informations/README.md

 ---

-to make progressive web application you must to create a page and name it `sw.js`
+To make progressive web application you must to create a page and name it `sw.js`

 Then copy the code below code and paste in the page we created.